 The Waiting Period

-If you do not have minor children and are going through an uncontested divorce, you must wait at least 10 days before the court will grant your divorce.
-In uncontested divorces involving children, the waiting period is 90 days.
-If you and your spouse have reached an agreement, the court may waive the 90-day waiting period for good cause and without objection from either party.
+If you do not have minor children and are going through an uncontested divorce, the divorce can be finalized within 10 days.
+In uncontested divorces where you share children, the waiting period is 90 days.
+The judge may decide to forego this if there are absolutely no objections to the terms of the divorce.
 If approved, a divorce could be granted 30 days after the initial case filing.

 Contested divorces can take much longer.
 There may be multiple court hearings on a variety of divorce issues and the court will need time to issue a decision.